chzh9311/compound-triangulation-with-co-fixing/README.md

 ### Install Dependencies

-First install the latest torch that fits your cuda version, then install the listed requirements.
-Note: this repository is tested under torch version `1.13.0` and cuda version `11.7`.
+First install the latest torch that fits your cuda version, then install the listed requirements. *Note that this repository is tested under torch version `1.13.0` and cuda version `11.7`.*

 ```shell
 cd ${ROOT}